-Agriculture Advancing Australia Rural Financial Counselling Service Period of implementation: 2001-ongoing.
+Agriculture Advancing Australia Rural Financial Counselling Service

 The Rural Financial Counselling Service (RFCS) provides rural financial counselling to a range of clients who are suffering, or at imminent risk of suffering financial hardship.

 Use of labels: Production and payment limits: YES; Variable payment rates: YES; Input constraints: NO; Payments are included in ACT.